cranjesh/images-test/The_Blackwood_Inheritance.md

 She gave a small, tired smile.
 "They're young, Dr. Watson… too young to understand."
 The sorrow in her voice was unmistakable.
 I nodded, offering what little comfort words could provide.
 Holmes, ever perceptive, paused his pacing and observed her before speaking again.

 "Thank you, Mrs. Blackwood.
 You have been most helpful," Holmes said gently.
-"With your permission, we would like to speak with William now."
+"With your permission, we would like to speak with others now."

 Katherine composed herself and nodded.
-"Of course.
-You'll find him in his study in the east wing."

 We took our leave, and as we walked through the manor's corridors, the atmosphere grew heavier.

 ## Chapter 6: Whispers in the Manor